 Join us for some food and drink at Jimmy’s Place Bar & Café!
 Chase Masterson will be on hand Thursday through Saturday to host for some Happy Hour festivities.
 Plus, some surprise stars might just show up for a toast!
 ID's will be checked.
 Cheers!
 Please drink responsibly.

-On THURSDAY NIGHT, join Connor Trinneer and Dominic Keating for an awesome night of karaoke fun!
-There will also be a FRIDAY NIGHT Karaoke Party for double the karaoke fun!
-More details to come.
+On THURSDAY NIGHT, join Connor Trinneer and Dominic Keating for an awesome night of karaoke fun and on FRIDAY NIGHT, Anthony Mongomery will host another great karaoke night!
+It's FREE for all attendees and a convention pass is not required.
 Guests are subject to change.

 While it’s not a guarantee to be chosen, you must sign up your song choice in advance if you want a chance to participate in the Karaoke party.
 Sign up times will be listed in the Event schedule on the day of the party.
 There will be NO SIGN-UPS at the party.
 High energy, fun songs are encouraged!
 Please choose only ONE SONG and write down your FULL NAME.
 Groups can be up to 2 people MAX.
 Please write down full names of all people.
 Slips with partial names will not be accepted.
 If people submit the same song, one slip is chosen at random.

 The finale of the Vegas show is always a highlight and we’re happy to announce that The Rat Pack is back!
 Infused with the essence of the famed original Vegas “Rat Pack” we present Star Trek stars in a hilarious evening of parody songs and banter.
 The show is an original musical comedy performance, written and produced by talented Max Grodenchik and joined by Casey Biggs, Jeffrey Combs and Vaughn Armstrong!

 This is a FREE Event, and Gold, Captains Chair, Copper and Preferred Sunday patrons will retain their same seats.